-To avoid forcing a predifined absolute path to store our working copy of CentOS Artwork Repository, we decided to define the CentOS_ARTWORK_WC environment variable.
-The value of this environment variable contains the absolute path used to store our working copy of CentOS Artwork Repository in the workstation.
-This way we can download our working copy of CentOS Artwork Repository wherever we want and be sure that scripts inside it execute correctly.
+To avoid forcing a predifined absolute path to store your working copy of CentOS Artwork Repository, we desided to define the following environment variable: CentOS_ARTWORK_WC: The value of this environment variable contains the absolute path used to store your working copy of CentOS Artwork Repository in your workstation.
+This way you can download your working copy of CentOS Artwork Repository wherever you want and be sure that scripts inside it execute correctly.